ShamariFeaster/structureJS/README.md

 Another great use of aliasing is it allows you to keep your module collection outside of any one project but make use of them from any project.

-For example, you could keep your module collection somewhere on your server and alias your module import directory to access them.
+For example, you could keep your module collection somewhere on your server and alias your module collection directory to access them.

 ```javascript
 structureJS.configure({